JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive/ARCHITECTURE-CLARIFICATION.md

 ### Answer: I WAS WRONG IN THE ORIGINAL PLAN

-Let me explain the **CORRECT architecture** based on Goose Desktop screenshots you provided:
+Let me explain the **CORRECT architecture** based on goose Desktop screenshots you provided:

 ---